2023 Most Popular General Physical Sciences Bachelor's Degree Schools in the Middle Atlantic Region

 Women make up 50% of the physical science majors at the school.

-St John’s University - New York came in at #7 in this year’s edition of the Most Popular General Physical Sciences Bachelor’s Degree Schools in the Middle Atlantic Region ranking.
-STJ is a fairly large private not-for-profit school located in the large city of Queens.
+St John’s University - New York ranked #7 on this year’s Most Popular General Physical Sciences Bachelor’s Degree Schools in the Middle Atlantic Region list.
+STJ is a large private not-for-profit school located in the large city of Queens.

 Full General Physical Sciences at St John’s University - New York Report

-University of Maryland - College Park came in at #7 in this year’s edition of the Most Popular General Physical Sciences Bachelor’s Degree Schools in the Middle Atlantic Region ranking.
-UMCP is a fairly large public school located in the suburb of College Park.
+University of Maryland - College Park ranked #7 on this year’s Most Popular General Physical Sciences Bachelor’s Degree Schools in the Middle Atlantic Region list.
+UMCP is a very large public school located in the large suburb of College Park.

-Read full report on General Physical Sciences at University of Maryland - College Park
+Full General Physical Sciences at University of Maryland - College Park Report

-Muhlenberg College landed the #9 spot in the 2023 rankings for the most popular bachelor’s degree general physical sciences programs.
-Muhlenberg is a small private not-for-profit school located in the midsize city of Allentown.
+Muhlenberg College did quite well in this year’s ranking of the most popular places for general physical sciences students to get a bachelor’s degree.
+It came in at #9 on the list.
+Muhlenberg is a small private not-for-profit school located in the medium-sized city of Allentown.

 Full General Physical Sciences at Muhlenberg College Report

-Carnegie Mellon University ranked #9 on this year’s Most Popular General Physical Sciences Bachelor’s Degree Schools in the Middle Atlantic Region list.
-Carnegie Mellon is a fairly large private not-for-profit school located in the large city of Pittsburgh.
+Carnegie Mellon University came in at #9 in this year’s edition of the Most Popular General Physical Sciences Bachelor’s Degree Schools in the Middle Atlantic Region ranking.
+Carnegie Mellon is a large private not-for-profit school located in the large city of Pittsburgh.

 Explore the best general physical sciences colleges for a specific state in the Middle Atlantic region.